 The wine is extra-dry, with high alcohol level, high acidity and fine tannin.
 It feels noble, elegant and velvety, with a quite extracted body and a very nuanced fruity-tannic accent.
 This is a complex, flamboyant and extremely appealing wine, which has a nuanced new-world profile with mesmerizing hints of violets and lavender.
 The wine has a very good overall balance and it feels seedy and refined, with fine tannic grip on the palate.

-This is definitely a brilliant Wine of Chile and the overall rating says the same, with 95.5 points scored it is right there, among the best wines we’ve tasted so far.
-Please click on the chart icon on the left in order to get to the wine rating page, where you can find all the wines that we have tasted and reviewed or go to the about us page and find out more about our exquisite rating system.
+This is definitely an outstanding wine of Chile and, with a total of 95.5 points scored, this wine is right there, among the best wines we’ve rated so far.
+Check our complete database on the wine rating page, where you can find all the wines that we have tasted and reviewed or go to the about us page and find out more about our exquisite rating system.